 Figure out how much total wax you're going to need for all of the candles, and divide it by the number of layers you're making.
-I needed about 24 oz. of wax to make three jar candles - in three layers - made for 8 oz. of wax in each layer.
+For three candles, you might need about 24 ounces of wax—in three layers—it means 8 ounces of wax in each layer.

-Put the first 1/3 of the wax into your melt pot and heat it to about 180 degrees.Continue to 4 of 7 below.
+Put the first 1/3 of the wax into your melt pot and heat it to about 180 degrees Fahrenheit.Continue to 4 of 7 below.

 04 of 07